Gabriella439/dhall-manual/manuscript/03-Defaults.md

 Most configuration files let you omit options if you want to specify that you prefer their default values.

-For example, suppose we want to select the default merge method:
+For example, suppose we want to change our configuration file to select the default merge method:

 ```yaml
 pull_request_rules: